-Table 1-11 Signals supported by the signal() function
+Table 1-10 Signals supported by the signal() function

-Signal Number Description Additional argument SIGABRT 1 Returned when any untrapped exception is thrown, such as: None A negative array size is allocated through the new operator.
-An invalid dynamic cast.
-This signal is only used if abort() or assert() are called by your C++ application, and exceptions is specified.
+Signal Number Description Additional argument SIGABRT 1 Returned when the abort() function is called.
+None The abort() function is triggered when there is an untrapped C++ exception, or when an assertion fails.
 SIGFPE 2 Signals any arithmetic exception, for example, division by zero.
 Used by hard and soft floating-point and by integer division.
 A set of bits from FE_EX_INEXACT, FE_EX_UNDERFLOW, FE_EX_OVERFLOW, FE_EX_DIVBYZERO, FE_EX_INVALID, DIVBYZERO ^a SIGILL 3 Illegal instruction.
 None SIGINT b 4 Attention request from user.
 None SIGSEGV b 5 Bad memory access.
-None SIGTERM ^b 6 Termination request.
+None SIGTERM b 6 Termination request.
+Termination request.
 None SIGSTAK 7 Obsolete.
 None SIGRTRED 8 Redirection failed on a runtime library input/output stream.
-Name of file or device being re- opened to redirect a standard stream SIGRTMEM 9 Out of heap space during initialization or after corruption.
+Name of file or device being re-opened to redirect a standard stream SIGRTMEM 9 Out of heap space during initialization or after corruption.
 Size of failed request SIGUSR1 10 User-defined.
 User-defined SIGUSR2 11 User-defined.
-User-defined SIGPVFN 12 A pure virtual function was called from C++. - SIGCPPL 13 Not normally used. - b This signal is never generated by the library.
+User-defined SIGPVFN 12 A pure virtual function was called from C++. - a These constants are defined in fenv.h.
+FE_EX_DIVBYZERO is for floating-point division while DIVBYZERO is for integer division.

+b The library never generates this signal.
 It is available for you to raise manually, if required.